Joon-Klaps/viralgenie/docs/workflow/variant_and_refinement.md

     As with any mapping tool, the reference genome(s) should be as close as possible to the sample genome(s) to avoid mapping bias, especially for fast mutating viruses.
 If the reference genome is too different from the sample genome, the reads will likely not map correctly and could result in incorrect variants and consensus.
     For this reason, __use an extensive reference dataset__ like the [RVDB](https://rvdb.dbi.udel.edu/), if possible even the unclustered one.

 This procedure is done with [`Mash`](https://mash.readthedocs.io/en/latest/) where the reads are compared to the reference genomes and the reference genome with the highest number of shared k-mers is selected.
-The number of shared k-mers can be specified with the `--mash_sketch_kmer_size` (default: `15`), and the number of sketches to create with `--mash_sketch_kmer_size`, the default is `4000`.
+The number of shared k-mers can be specified with the `--mash_sketch_kmer_size` (default: `15`), and the number of sketches to create with `--mash_sketch_size`, the default is `4000`.

 !!!
 Tip

     - As in any k-mer based method, larger k-mers will provide more specificity, while smaller k-mers will provide more sensitivity.
-Larger genomes will also require larger k-mers to avoid k-mers that are shared by chance
+Larger genomes will also require larger k-mers to avoid k-mers that are shared by chance.
-    - Sketch size corresponds to the number of (non-redundant) min-hashes that are kept.
-Larger sketches will better represent the sequence, but at the cost of larger sketch files and longer comparison times.

 ## 2. Mapping of reads

-Mapping filtered reads to supercontig or mapping constrains is done with [`BowTie2`](http://bowtie-bio.sourceforge.net/bowtie2/),[`BWAmem2`](https://github.com/bwa-mem2/bwa-mem2) and [`BWA`](https://github.com/lh3/bwa).
+Mapping filtered reads to supercontig or mapping constraints is done with [`BowTie2`](http://bowtie-bio.sourceforge.net/bowtie2/),[`BWAmem2`](https://github.com/bwa-mem2/bwa-mem2) and [`BWA`](https://github.com/lh3/bwa).

 The comparison of Bowtie2 and BWA-mem was done for [Yao et al. (2020)](https://doi.org/10.1186/s12859-020-03704-1) where they found that BWA-MEM2 had a higher mapping rate (faster) and better accuracy.
 BWA-mem detected more variant bases in mapping reads than Bowtie2.
 The tool bwa-mem2 is the next version of the bwa-mem algorithm in [bwa](https://github.com/lh3/bwa).
 It produces alignment identical to bwa and is ~1.3-3.1x faster depending on the use-case, dataset and the running machine.